biojava/biojava.github.io/_wikis/AapropsSkype_20110505.md

 Andreas: introduce Ah Fu on mailing list

+Ah Fu:

-Ah Fu: mail biojava-dev for priorities of properties
+-   mail biojava-dev for priorities of properties
+-   develop high level interfaces for the main physico-chemical properties